Electricity sector in India: Environmental concerns

 The electricity sector in India has significant environmental implications, primarily due to the continued reliance on fossil fuels, especially coal.
 While renewable energy capacity is expanding rapidly, coal still dominates the generation mix, contributing to high levels of air and water pollution, land degradation, and greenhouse gas emissions.

-Air Pollution
+Air pollution

 Prior to 2015, thermal power plants were only required to meet the norms for particulate matter (150 mg/ Nm3 for 210 MW and above; 350 mg/ Nm3 for less than 210 MW plant), with standards set for chimney height for proper emission dispersion (220m for less than 500 MW, 275m for above 500 MW).

-In December 2015, MoEFCC introduced following regulations for thermal power plants.
+In December 2015, MoEFCC introduced following regulations for thermal power plants with initial compliance deadline of Dec 2017.
+Due to techno-economic constraints, the deadlines were extended multiple times with the latest deadlines below.